phac-nml/ClusterBeacon/README.md

 MIT — see [LICENSE](LICENSE).

 ## 🔗 Citation
-> OutbreakBeacon: Integrating genomic and epidemiologic data for cluster detection and outbreak code assignment.
+>ClusterBeacon: Integrating genomic and epidemiologic data for cluster detection and outbreak code assignment.
 GitHub, 2025.